holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/01_scratch_variables_2/lesson_plan.md

     - Create variable named after volunteer (e.g., `eric`)
     - Ask volunteer to think about something
     - Create program `say(join("Eric is thinking about ", eric))` and run it
-        - See `ThinkingAbout` function in accompanying scratch program
+        - See `ThinkingAbout` function in accompanying Scratch program
 - Introduce `ask and wait` block
     - Special `ask` variable
     - What user says gets moved into `ask` variable
     - Add onto above program to ask person what they are thinking about
-        - See `AskThinkingAbout` function in accompanying scratch program
+        - See `AskThinkingAbout` function in accompanying Scratch program
 - Further examples
     - Pounds to kgs
         - Program it together
             - Give them hint that 2.2 lbs per kg
-            - See `PoundsToKgs` function in accompanying scratch program
+            - See `PoundsToKgs` function in accompanying Scratch program
     - Password program (if necessary/have attention)
-        - See `Password` function in accompanying scratch program
+        - See `Password` function in accompanying Scratch program
 - Why is `ask and wait` useful?
     - Interaction with user
 - Start `variables_2_worksheet.docx`